yochaigal/cairn/wip/vald/greenwise.md

 | **5** | **Seed Bomb**    | Three dirt clods in canvas sacks that explode on impact, scattering seeds. d6 damage (_blast_).                |
 | **6** | **Briarvine**    | Entangles any creature smaller than an elephant.
 One use.                                                      |

-## If you are the oldest character in the party, your whole group is in Debt to....
+## If you are the oldest character in the party, you are in in Debt to....

 **The Wooded Dead**, a group of benign Forest Liches.
 After trespassing on a sacred grove, they demand you plant a grove of rare (and expensive) **Corpsewood** trees, whose saplings grow wherever the dead rest in great numbers.
 Until your debt is paid, travelling through **The Woods** is slower, and forest critters shy away from you.